|

 real situation.
 These will often show up in Q1 and Q2 reports.
 By

-Q3 they will start to worry because at Q4 (year end) they
+Q3 they will start to worry because by Q4 (year end) they will have

-will have to come clean.
+to unwind the fudges or attract a tax audit.
 Now some fudges (like GL and HR) can be

 floated over a year end but even those have to be corrected within